Synopsis: The story of the hunt for notorious Gangster John Dillinger by the Federal Government takes place in Public Enemies.

 By far one of the best features of Public Enemies is the script.
 The writers have created a screenplay that is not heavy on dialogue, but full of story.
 Each line is carefully constructed, thought out, and pertinent to the story as a whole or the situation directly at hand.
 There is no excess of dialogue between characters or filler during scenes that would in other films be overdone with witty lines or overly dramatic sentimentality.
 Public Enemies relies on the actors to portray emotion without saying a word, and the action on screen to speak for itself.
 When words are spoken you pay attention, as you soon realize when someone is speaking it must be important.

-The cinematography in the film is very unique.
+The cinematography in Public Enemies is very unique.
 You are constantly being shown the action from canted angles and awkward framings.
 Nothing ever seems to appear normal as even many of the close-ups are framed disproportionately.
 In addition to this the placing of the camera far to the left or right of characters, behind a tree, off to the side, and varying other places gives the impression that you, as the viewer, are peeking in on the moments as they occur.
-It appears that you are not intended to be "present" as the story unfolds but a mere voyeur; seeing something you are not meant to witness but given the opportunity regardless.
+It appears that you are not intended to be “present” as the story unfolds but a mere voyeur; seeing something you are not meant to witness but given the opportunity regardless.

 Public Enemies uses silence as a key element to its score.
 As the score plays in the background, so quiet at times you may not even notice, it will suddenly fade to absolute silence.
 Only the diegetic sounds can be heard and even they are barely audible.
 Instead of choosing to use music as a method of enhancing the suspense, danger, or romance, Public Enemies uses silence as a way to garner this emotion completely through the mind of the viewer.
 One may say the filmmakers are not ‘cheating’ your emotional connection for it is completely up to you how you react to what is happening on screen – not the musical cues decision.
 Interested?